WeiHe999/achievement/ReadMe.md

 ## Conclusion:

-* Compared to 2-month backward period for ratio_sales_listing, using 3-month backward period slightly improves the performance.
-(Please check the result for 2-month backward period in experiment v22020202.)
+* Compared to 2-month backward period for ratio_sales_listing shown in experiment v22020202, using 3-month backward period slightly improves the performance.